 Cooking Yorkshire puddings in the air fryer

 As simple as I wanted to make this one, there are a few steps involved.
 So here goes.

 First up, you don’t want the batter sticking to your ramekins, otherwise they’re a nightmare to get out when cooked.
 Quick note there too – I find cooking these puddings in ceramic ramekins works best in the air fryer.
 See our accessory guide.

 Of all the methods I’ve tried to prevent sticking, I prefer rubbing some butter around the inside of the ramekin first – these seems to work better than oil or spray for me.

 Next up, once the air fryer is preheated, add a tsp of oil into each ramen (leave them in the fryer basket, they will be hot) and heat in the air fryer for five minutes.
-Once heated up add four tablespoons of your Yorkshire mix to the ramekins.
+Once heated up add five tablespoons of your Yorkshire mix to the ramekins.

 Work as fast as you can, while being safe, there’s so many hot hot things going on here, don’t get burned!
 The idea is to not lose the heat in the preheated fryer, and not let the heated ramekin oil temp dissipate.

 After that cook for the time listed above.
 And remember, no peeking.
 If you peak inside the fryer, you’ll lose heat and more than likely your Yorkshire will collapse.